AndreOliveiraBatista/skills-introduction-to-github/PROFILE.md

-Welcome to my GIthub profile
+Welcome to my Github profile
 ...